Think You're Ready?

 Explanation:

-Risk appetite is the amount of risk an organization is willing to accept to achieve its objectives.
-When operating with a constrained budget, understanding the organization's risk appetite is crucial because:
+Risk appetite defines the amount and type of risk an organization is willing to accept in pursuit of its objectives.
+When operating with a constrained budget, it is impossible to mitigate all risks.
+Therefore, the organization must make strategic decisions about where to allocate its limited funds.

 Configure a scheduled task nightly to save the logs